Skip to content

 LIMIT 0,5

-The query for the “Recent Posts” widget and for the posts on the second page are usually relatively fast, but they can become slow on a site with a lot of posts and traffic.
+The query for the “Recent Posts” widget and for the posts on the second page are usually relatively fast, but they can become slow on a site with numerous posts and a large volume of public traffic.

-1. On the local machine, navigate to the client-mu-plugins directory in the vip-go-skeleton directory and create a new file named search.php.
+1. On the user’s local machine, navigate to the /client-mu-plugins directory in the vip-go-skeleton directory.
+Create a new file named search.php.

 cd /vip-go-skeleton/client-mu-plugins